Safety first

 If you start to feel dizzy, nauseous, get a headache or feel tired while using a generator, get fresh air immediately and seek medical attention.

-• Have your grab & go bag and your shelter-in-place kit ready and store it in an easy-to-find location.
+• Have an emergency plan, your grab & go bag and your emergency kit ready.

-• Choose manual equipment like basic can openers, non-electric phones, battery, wind-up or solar-powered radios, and a handsaw for your emergency.
+• Choose manual equipment like basic can openers, non-electric phones, battery, wind-up or solar-powered radios, and a handsaw for your emergency kit.

 • People who rely on life-sustaining equipment should contact their local health provider and consider purchasing or arranging to rent a small generator on a priority basis.

 • Stock up on fuel for barbecues and camp stoves.
-Store fuel and appliances safely and use outdoors only.
+Store appliances and fuel safely and use outdoors only.

 • If you have an electric garage door opener, learn how to open the garage door manually.
 Follow the instructions supplied by the manufacturer.